 There is no grace period for a revocation request.
-Once a certificate has been identified and the revocation requestor has been verified, the requestor shall revoke the certificate immediately by submitting the certificate to the CRL list maintained by the STI-PA.
+Once a certificate has been identified and the revocation requestor has been verified, the CA shall revoke the certificate immediately.

-4.9.5 Time within which the Revocation Request must be Processed
+4.9.5 Time within which CA must Process the Revocation Request

-The expected revocation timing is guided by the process per Section 4.9.4 and the revocation requestor.
+The CA shall specify its expected revocation timing in its CPS.
 The timing shall consider the process of notifying the STI-PA.